MooseOnTehLoose/maaspower-dellctl/README.md

 # Features:
-Turn individual PoE ports on or of, and get the status of a given port
+Turn individual PoE ports on or of, and get the status of a given port for a Dell PoE Switch.
+Tested on a Dell 5524p

 ## Usage